 Motoring editor at confused.com, Amanda Stretton says, “It’s incredibly important that the street sides are clear to prevent any obstacles for pedestrians, but councils must recognise that parking is already a struggle for most drivers due to the lack of a spaces and existing restrictions.”

 Pavement parker or not, if you’re looking for a great deal on a used car, Carwise Group is the place to come.
-As used car dealers in Maidstone, Harlow and Dunstable, we’re able to offer customers across the south east a huge variety of pre-owned cars to choose from.
+As used car dealers in Maidstone, and Harlow we’re able to offer customers across the south east a huge variety of pre-owned cars to choose from.
 You can see them all online now, and book a test drive if you find one you’re interested in – we’re open seven days a week.